 The City of Miami Beach started a pedestrian road project many years ago.
 The aim is to link all the beaches with a road for people to move freely on foot between the beach and the back of the condos, hotels and private properties.

 In my experience, the southern stretch tends to be busier with tourists and bicycles.
 The stretch between 17th to 45th St. is beautiful, and although crowded in high season, it has beautiful hotels to look at and wonderful beaches.
-The new stretch between 53rd and 79th St. is less crowded because there are fewer hotels and more condos.
+The stretch between 45th and 79th St. is less crowded because there are fewer hotels and more condos.
 This is your chance to see more locals if you are interested.

 3. Collins Avenue waterfront and marina in Miami Beach

 A walk on Collins Avenue along the canal between 45th – 53rd St. is surprisingly relaxing.
 You might not even notice the cars passing by.
 The stroll takes about half an hour and it’s worth it.

 You’ll see a row of boats of all sizes docked, you can hear the relaxing sound of fish jumping up in the water and can contemplate beautiful mansions across the canal, many of which have boats docked in their private piers.